KJ5CYM/C-AAM/README.md

 # C-AAM

-The Turret we made to target A&amp;M Students during the 24hr HackTX...
+The OpenCV Auto-Targeting Turret we made to attack Texas A&amp;M students during the 24hr HackTX...

 WE WON 1ST PLACE!
 https://devpost.com/software/c-aam-turret